 Let’s consider an example.

-This Coupler.io instructional video – "Import Airtable Data Into a Spreadsheet" – is quick to get to the point; it shows features with voiceover, so you don't have to scroll the page up and down or move your eyes between text and images (even animated gifs) on the page, and between screenshots, so it's easier to focus on and follow the step-by-step procedure compared to the blog post on the same topic, Airtable to Google Sheets.
+This Coupler.io instructional video – “Import Airtable Data Into a Spreadsheet” – is quick to get to the point.
+It shows features with voiceover, so you don’t have to scroll the page up and down or move your eyes between text and images (even animated gifs) on the page and between screenshots.
+It’s easier to focus this way and follow the step-by-step procedure than the blog post on the same topic, Airtable to Google Sheets.

 Also, because the user only has to focus on audio and visuals, it requires less energy to consume compared to a mix of text and images, with text needing more energy and cognitive skills to understand (internal voice and visualization vs. given voice and visualization).

 It’s the same reason why it’s easy to learn when you can watch and listen to a teacher explaining something to you vs. when you’re studying it alone from a textbook.